barharding/Election_Analysis/README.md

 # Election Analysis
 ## Overview of Election Audit
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+The Colorado Board of Elections requires a tabulation of the election results.
+The analysis will show:

-1. Calculate the total number of votes cast.
+1. The total number of votes cast.
+2. The number of votes by county and percentage of the vote
+3. The County with the largest turnout
-2. Get a complete list of candidates who received votes.
+4. A complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
+5. The total number of votes each candidate received and the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.
+6. The winner of the election based on popular vote.

 ## Resources
 -	Data Source: election_results.csv